justinmccoy/lab-watson-automatic-model-builder/README.md

 #  Create and deploy a scoring model to predict heart failure on IBM Cloud with Watson Studio

 In this Code Pattern, we will use the Automatic Model Builder on Watson Studio to build a predictive model that demonstrates a potential health care use case.
-This a customized version of the Node.js sample app that is available with the [Watson Machine Learning Service on IBM Cloud](http://www.ng.bluemix.net/docs/#services/PredictiveModeling/index.html).
-See the [original app](https://github.com/pmservice/predictive-modeling-samples) for a walkthrough of the source code.

 When the reader has completed this Code Pattern, they will understand how to: